Glodenox/wme-road-events/README.md

-# Road Events Data
+# WME Road Events Data

 This userscript augments the [Waze Map Editor](https://www.waze.com/editor/) by providing a means to search for any nearby reported road events.
 If you get a User Request mentioning road works it might be possible to find which event they are referring to without ever having to leave WME.
 __Note: the script is still under development and not too many sources have been added so far.
 This can be expanded quite easily though.__

 ### Current data sources

+- Waze alerts by other Wazers (from livemap)
 - GIPOD (Flanders, Belgium)

 ## Installation instructions

-> TL;DR: install as most other WME userscripts from its [Greasy Fork page](https://greasyfork.org/nl/scripts/13316-wme-road-events-data)
+> TL;DR: install as most other WME userscripts from its [Greasy Fork page](https://greasyfork.org/scripts/13316-wme-road-events-data)

 Userscripts are snippets of code that are executed after the loading of certain webpages.
 This script does this after the loading of the Waze Map Editor.
 In order to run userscripts in your browser, you are adviced to use Firefox or Google Chrome.